 St. Nicholas Sponge Diving Trip

 If you even have a mild interest in how the sponge divers dove for sponges using antiquated heavy gear (think 20,000 Leagues Under the Sea), a short 30-minute trip will satisfy your curiosity.
-Board a sponge boat (a replica, but very authentic) known as the St. Nicholas with a classic Mediterranean design and cruise down the Anclote River.
-You’ll be amazed as the diver dons 172 pounds of traditional diving gear including a helmet, breastplate, boots and body weights, plunging over the side of the boat connected to an air hose while gathering sponges.
+Board a sponge boat (a replica, but very authentic) known as St. Nicholas with a classic Mediterranean design and cruise down the Anclote River.
+You’ll be amazed as the diver dons 172 pounds of traditional diving gear including a helmet, breastplate, boots, and body weights, plunging over the side of the boat connected to an air hose while gathering sponges.

 The sponge is an aquatic invertebrate with a soft porous body.
 There are as many as 18 species of sponges with the wool sponge being the most desired because it is soft and durable, and not susceptible to odors or mildew.
 The yellow sponge is less durable, lasting a year while the wire sponge is abrasive and often used for manufacturing.
 The bay sponge is known as the flowerpot sponge and will actually grow a plant or seed.